 Discuss proper behavior with your child.

-We do not expect silent, rapt attention, however, if your storytime child wanders or becomes too restless, please leave the room with him / her so that others can enjoy the storytime.
+We do not expect silent, rapt attention, however, if your storytime child wanders or becomes too restless, please leave the room with them so that others can enjoy storytime.

 Be an active listener as your child shares the stories and activities they heard in storytime.
-If your child is particularly interested in a book that was read at storytime, we suggest you check it out to read at home.
+If your child is particularly interested in a book that was read at storytime, we suggest you check it out to read at home - don't forget to bring your library card with you each week!